Mohammad-Reza-Karami/Advanced-Programming/Project 00/README.md

 # Project 00 Definition

-Get 3 whole numbers from user and print them ascending order.
+Get 3 whole numbers from user and print them in ascending order.

 ## Getting Started